juhi111106/jovian-careers-website/README.md

-# jovian-careers-website
+# juhi-careers-website
-A careers website for Jovian
+A careers website for juhi